Kunle-Oni/Procurement_Analysis/README.md

          Dashboard / KPI Summary)
 ```

-Two views power the entire report — this was a deliberate design choice (see [Documentation](#documentation)) to minimize the Power BI import surface while keeping every calculation traceable to source SQL, not a DAX black box.
+Two views power the entire report — this was a deliberate design choice to minimize the Power BI import surface while keeping every calculation traceable to source SQL, not a DAX black box.

 ---